SarahGrozav1/NewYork-Fashion/README.md

 Below are the test execution of positive functional tests:

-When the user will acces the app, he will have some welcome message and after the welcome message will be a menu with 4 options.
+When the user will access the app, he will have some welcome message and after the welcome message will be a menu with 4 options.
 ![Welcome message](documents/welcome-message.png)
  First option is for instructions.
 After the instructions the user will have to choose again if he want to add sales data or to see the menu again.
  ![Instructions](documents/instructions.png)